 The comic book museum is housed in a huge industrial building that has been extremely well renovated.

 It houses permanent and temporary collections.
-The works are presented in chronological order with some original plates.
-The museum can be visited in 2 hours.
-We have already been here several times because Matthew is a comic book fan and the temporary exhibitions change regularly.
+The works are presented chronologically, including some original plates.
+The museum takes around 2 hours to visit.
+We’ve been there several times, as Matthieu is a comics fan and the temporary exhibitions change regularly.

 For the youngest, the museum may lack a little interaction, to compensate for this pleasant reading corners have been installed.
 The place is usually full of children!

-We advise you at least to come and see this magnificent building, extremely photogenic, and to cross the Hugo Pratt footbridge where Corto Maltese, in bronze, poses his glance directed towards the sky!
+At the very least, we advise you to come and see this magnificent building, which is extremely photogenic, and then cross the Hugo Pratt footbridge where Corto Maltese, in bronze, proudly poses, his gaze directed skywards!

 The museum is located on the lower part of the city, next to the river Charente, and can be reached by car from the bridge on the rue de Saintes, or on foot from the city center via the Hugo Pratt bridge (Magelis bridge).
 Full price 10€, more information on the official website, address : Quai de la Charente 16000 Angoulême and library in the VaisseauMœbius at 121 rue de Bordeaux 16000.

-6. ◊ Enjoy best sunset from golf ◊
+6. ◊ Enjoying the sunset from the golf course ◊

 For those who enjoy this sport, an 18-hole course overlooking the city offers a breathtaking view of the Angoulême plateau.

-For our part, we go to the Croix du Calvaire located on the outer edge of the golf course, you can park in front of the Champs-Fleuri B&B (parking Calvaire Père le Bideau), then settle on the grass to enjoy the beautiful light at sunset on the plateau.
+For our part, we’re going to Calvary cross located on the outer edge of the golf course, you can park in front of the Chambres d’hôtes de Champs-Fleuri (parking Calvary Père le Bideau), then settle down on the grass to enjoy the beautiful sunset lights (the famous golden hours) on the plateau.

 Don’t forget to pack your picnic to enjoy the view and have a great time!

-7. ◊ Cruising and water activities on Charente rive ◊
+7. ◊ Cruising and water activities on the Charente: along the water ◊

 In order to discover the wild and wooded banks of the Charente, you can take a 1h30 commented cruise.
 You will follow the old towpaths and you will also cross locks.